algosup/2024-2025-project-5-bubble-intermarche-team-4/documents/functional/FunctionalSpecifications.md

 #### Market Analysis

 A similar recommendation system already exists on Intermarché’s official website: [Wine Selection Tool](https://www.intermarche.com/recherche/vin).
-However, after evaluating its current features, we have identified several areas where our mobile application can offer significant improvements and differentiation:
+However, after evaluating its current features, we have identified several areas where our mobile web application can offer significant improvements and differentiation:

 - **No Account Required** – Users can access recommendations without the need to create an account, lowering the barrier to entry.
 - **Enhanced User Experience** – A more intuitive and streamlined interface optimized for mobile devices.
-- **Multilingual Support** – The application will be accessible in multiple languages, ensuring usability for a wider audience, including tourists and non-native speakers.
+- **Multilingual Support** – The web application will be accessible in multiple languages, ensuring usability for a wider audience, including tourists and non-native speakers.
 - **Personalized Recommendations** – Tailored suggestions based on individual preferences, tastes, and user input.
 - **Value-Added Features** – Additional options such as pairing suggestions, local producer highlights, and dish-based recommendations that go beyond the existing tool.
 - **Bar-code scanner** - Bar-code reader that sends the user to the product page.